benchase33/blog_copy/_posts/2022-06-18-confounding_modification.md

   <img width="700" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/effectmod.png">
 </p>

 We would conclude that surgery does not have a significant causal effect on lifespan in the *entire population*.
 On average, this is true.
-However, this is not true for any *individual* because the surgery has equal and opposite effects for men and women, whom are evenly distributed in the population.
+However, this is not true for any *individual* because the surgery has equal and opposite effects for males and females, whom are evenly distributed in the population.
 Due to effect modification paired with our imprecise question, the causal effects canceled out!
 Let’s see what happens when we restrict our model to data for males; this is analogous to forming a more precise question:

 <p align="center">
   <img width="700" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/noeffectmodmale.png">